 The University's primary concern is the safety of its campus community members.

-The use of alcohol or drugs never makes the victim at fault for sexual violence.
-Moreover, victims should not be deterred from reporting incidents of sexual violence out of a concern that they might be disciplined for related violations of drug, alcohol, or other University policies.
-Except in extreme circumstances, victims of Sexual Violence shall not be subject to discipline for related violations of University policy.
+The use of alcohol or drugs never makes a person at fault for sexual violence.
+Moreover, members of the CSUF community should not be deterred from reporting incidents of sexual violence out of a concern that they might be disciplined for related violations of drug, alcohol, or other University policies.
+No complainant or witness in related investigations or proceedings will be subject to disciplinary sanctions by the University for related violations of conduct policies occurring at or near the time of the incident unless the University determines the violation was egregious, including but not limited to plagiarism, cheating, academic dishonesty or conduct that places the health and safety of any other person at risk.

 Where and How to report